 One of the South Island's largest employers

-With over 18,000 students studying at the University, they are the lifeblood of the University of Otago.
-1,445 of these are international students, creating a mix of cultures and learning styles.
+There are over 20,000 students studying at the University.
+2,800 of these are international students, from 100 different countries, creating a mix of cultures and learning styles.
 The majority of students relocate to Dunedin to carry out their studies, making the most of the residential colleges and flatting life offered here.

 With Health Sciences focused campuses in Christchurch and Wellington, the University offers choice for students located in other parts of New Zealand.